openwdl/wdl/versions/1.1/SPEC.md

 `Struct`s and `Object`s are represented naturally in JSON using the `object` type.
 Each WDL `Struct` or `Object` member value is serialized recursively into its JSON format.

 A JSON `object` is deserialized to a WDL `Object` value, and each member value is deserialized to its most likely WDL type.
-The WDL `Object` may then be coerced to a `Struct` type if necessary.
+The WDL `Object` may then be coerced to a `Map` or `Struct` type if necessary.

 # Appendix A: WDL Value Serialization and Deserialization